Encouraging Words For Today – How To Be Joyful

-We could all use some encouraging words for today on how to be joyful given the current climate we find ourselves in.
+We could all use some encouraging words for today on how to be joyful given the current climate we find ourselves.

-As I sat there in my chair last week, I asked the Lord, ‘What can I do?
+As I sit here in my chair, I ask the Lord, ‘What can I do?
 How can I help?’

 - Be encouraging.